 - Combine the chocolate and butter and melt over a hot water bath.

-- Combine the egg yolks with half of the water and half of the sugar and whisk over a hot water bath until fluffy and doubled in volume.
-Remove from the heat and whip until cool.
+- Combine the egg yolks with half of the water and half of the sugar and whisk over a hot water bath until fluffy and doubled in volume and fluffy.
+Remove from the heat.

 - Using a large rubber spatula, fold the egg whites into the egg yolks.